iNEXT.3D

 extrapolation (R/E) sampling curves of Hill-Chao numbers for q = 0, 1

 and 2.
-For each dimension of biodiversity, iNEXT.3D
+For each dimension of biodiversity, iNEXT.3D offers

 three types of R/E sampling curves: